2017: THURSDAY SEPTEMBER 7th to SUNDAY SEPTEMBER 10th

 For booking and for further information email email@example.com

 or phone 01594 836469

-Many thanks to all the volunteers and enthusiasts who gave up their time to ensure this event happened…
+Many thanks to all the volunteers and enthusiasts who give up their time to ensure this event happens…

 Visit www.heritageopendays.org.uk for more information.

 We are delighted to be working with enthusiastic and knowledgeable individuals, organisations and local attractions to have brought you a diverse programme that celebrates the extraordinary history of the Forest of Dean.